Chris Larsen: OpenCoin and Ripple Labs (2012–2020)

-Ripple Labs (2013-2020)

 In September 2013, OpenCoin changed its name to Ripple Labs, Inc., with Larsen remaining CEO.
 Ripple Labs then announced that the source code for the peer-to-peer node behind the Ripple payment network was open source.
 Ripple Labs continued as the primary contributors of code to the consensus verification system behind Ripple, which it said could integrate with banks' IT systems.
 In 2014 Ripple was the second-largest cryptocurrency by market capitalization, after Bitcoin.
 Also that month, Ripple Labs was named one of the 50 Smartest Companies by MIT Technology Review.
 Ripple Labs was then ranked No. 4 on a list by Fast Company of the World's Top 10 Most Innovative Companies Of 2015 In Money.

-Larsen has been personally named in a group of class actions, notably Zakinov v.
-Ripple Labs Inc. (case number 18-6753), running since 2018 that claim Larsen and his employers, Ripple Labs Inc. have been in breach of various California and Federal securities laws.

 Media presence and memberships

 Larsen has appeared as a speaker or panelist at number of industry events, including the IIF Annual Memberships Meeting in 2014.
 Larsen has also written articles on banking systems and other technical topics for publications such as American Banker.